 Instructions

-- Allow the raspberry sauce to cool while you make the gluten-free oreo crust and cheesecake filling
+- Allow the raspberry sauce to cool at room temperature while you make the gluten free cheesecake crust and cheesecake filling.

-- Transfer the gluten-free oreo crust to your prepared pan and spread out evenly with a small offset or the bottom of a metal measuring cup.
+- Transfer the gluten-free oreo cookie mixture to the prepared pan and spread out evenly with a small offset or the bottom of a metal measuring cup.

-- DO NOT turn your oven off - Reduce the temperature to 300F.
+DO NOT turn your oven off after you baked the crust.
+Reduce your oven temperature to 300F

 - In a heatproof bowl, carefully melt your chopped white chocolate in your microwave.
 White Chocolate can go from melted to burnt within seconds so start with 30 seconds and keep checking.

-- Pour half of your cheesecake filling on top of your gluten-free Oreo crust and spread out evenly with a small offset or spatula
+- Pour the white chocolate cheesecake filling on top of the pre-baked gluten-free Oreo crust.
+Spread it out evenly with a small offset or spatula.

 Notes